I See the Moon: Recordings

 The Mariners, in the United States, and The Stargazers, in the United Kingdom, had the best-known versions.
 The Stargazers' recording, released on the Decca Records label, reached number one in the UK Singles Chart in 1954.
 In taking "I See the Moon" to number one, the Stargazers became the first act in British chart history to reach number one with their first two records to reach the chart.
 Several singles released in the interim failed to chart.
 The Stargazers' recording was produced by Dick Rowe, one of eight of his UK chart topping successes in that role.
+The single sold over 300,000 copies.

 The Mariners' version, released in 1953 on Columbia Records, reached number 14 in the United States.

 A recording by Don Cameron with Morton Fraser's Harmonica Band was made in London on February 17, 1954.
 It was released by EMI on the His Master's Voice label as catalog number B 10675.

 Nancy Sinatra released a version on Reprise Records in 1963.